Calligraphy Concerning Casually Compiled Cardinal Characteristic Comparisons: Results

 \subsubsection{Splitting}

 \begin{theo} $\displaystyle\eqfr \leqslant \inf_{\varepsilon \nearrow \sfrac{1}{2}}(\shalfpme)$. \end{theo}

-The following proof uses an partition of the natural numbers into intervals whose lengths are growing sufficiently quickly such that one can define an eventually different sequence from a bisecting sequence.
+The following proof uses a partition of the natural numbers into intervals whose lengths are growing sufficiently quickly so that one can define an eventually different sequence from a bisecting sequence.

 \begin{proof} Suppose towards a contradiction that $\shalfpme < \eqfr$ for some $\varepsilon \in {]0, \sfrac{1}{2}[}$ and let $\mathcal{S}$ be an $\varepsilon$-almost bisecting family of cardinality $\shalfpme$.
 Let $\seq{I_k}{k < \omega}$ be the interval partition of the natural numbers defined by $\min(I_0) = 0$, $\min(I_{k + 1}) = \max(I_k) + 1$ and $\max(I_k) = k + 2\lceil 2\min(I_k) / (1 - 2 \varepsilon)\rceil$ for all natural numbers $k$.
 Note that every interval has an odd length.
 For every natural number $k$, choose a function $h_k : \Pot(I_k) \longrightarrow 2^{\max(I_k) - \min(I_k)}$ such that $h_k(A) = h_k(B)$ \ifff\ $A \in \{B, I_k \setminus B\}$.
 Now we can define